 Choose good managers

-Even managers with good people skills may find they only engage with staff when there’s a difficult conversation to be had.
-This is often due to time constraints, but waiting for an uncomfortable situation to sit down with your staff can make these scenarios more challenging than necessary.
+Even managers with good people skills may find they only engage with staff when there's a difficult conversation to be had.
+This is often justified by time constraints, but waiting for an uncomfortable situation to sit down with your staff can make these scenarios more challenging than necessary.

 Provide clear expectations

-People get frustrated and demotivated when they don’t know exactly what is expected of them.
+People get frustrated and demotivated when they don't know exactly what's expected of them.
 It starts at the top with the CEO, and is important for every level of leadership in a business.